Anindita123-code/MS4-full-stack-artsea/README.md

     Heroku will now receive the code from GitHub and start building the app using the required packages.

     Once built you will receive the message 'Your app was successfully deployed' and you can click 'View' to launch your new app.

+**Generate secret key for Django**

+    Finally, all projects should have their separate Django secret keys, which can be obtained by using the [Django Secret key generator](https://miniwebtool.com/django-secret-key-generator/)
+    The newly generated secret key is stored as a Key value pair in the Config Vars of Settings in the Heroku app.

+    SECRET_KEY - key obtained from miniweb tools

+**Step 6: Configure AWS for hosting static (css and js) files and media (uploaded images)**
+    In order for the static css, js and media files to be stored and useable with Heroku, you need to set up an AWS account.
+I created a Root user account for AWS.
+    In AWS we need to use the service S3 and IAM.
+We need to search for the service S3.

+    Then do the following:
+    * Search for S3.
+    * Create a new bucket and ensure that the Block All Public Access tickbox is unchecked and acknowledge that the bucket will be public
+    * Select Static Website hosting under Properties which would allow static files to be hosted in AWS
+    * Set up the ***Cross-origin resource sharing (CORS)*** in the property tab.
+The following settings are done in CORS [
+            {
+                "AllowedHeaders": [
+                                    "Authorization"
+                                ],
+                                    "AllowedMethods": ["GET"],
+                                    "AllowedOrigins": ["*"],
+                                    "ExposeHeaders": []
+            }
+        ]

+    * Click the Policy Tab and select Policy Generator which creates a security policy for the bucket.
+This S3 policy needs to be generated by filling th necessary fields
+    * Copy the generated policy in to the Bucket Policy Editor.
+    * Add /* at the end of the resource key as this will allow access to all resources in the bucket and then save it.
+    * Click the Access Control tab and set the list object permission to everyone under the Public Access section.
+    * Next we need to configure the IAM, So we need to Open IAM from the service menu.
+    * Then we need to create a group and create an access policy for the group which would give access to the S3 bucket.
+    * Click the JSON tab and select import managed policy, search for S3 and select S3 Full Access Policy.
+    * Now we will attach the policy to the group we created (artsea-group for me) by searching the policy we just created and selecting it and then clicking the Attach Policy
+    * Create a user (artsea-staticfiles-user for me), give them programmatic access and attach it to the group.
+And then click create policy.
+This takes us back to the policies page where we can see our policy has been created.
+    * Download the CSV file that is generated as this contains the keys required to use AWS.

+Now that we've created an s3 bucket and the appropriate user's groups and security policies for it.
+The next step is to connect django to it.
+To do this we'll need to install two new packages.

+    $ pip3 install boto3
+    $ pip3 install django-storages
+    $ pip3 freeze > requirements.txt

+    * To connect Jango to s3 we need to add some settings in settings.py to tell it which bucket it should be communicating with.
+We'll only want to do this on Heroku.
+So let's add an if statement
+    * to check if there's an environment variable called USE_AWS in the environment.
+If so we will define the AWS_STORAGE_BUCKET_NAME, AWS_S3_REGION_NAME and our access key, and secret access key, which we'll get from the environment.
+    * With those settings added, we will go to Heroku and add our AWS keys to the config variables along with a key called USE_AWS which is set to true, so that our setting file knows to use the AWS configuration when we deploy to Heroku
+    * Next we will need to remove the disable collectstatic variable so that with our next deployment in Heroku the static files are collected automatically into S3
+    * Back in our settings file we need to tell django where our static files will be coming from in production this would be our bucket name (AWS_STORAGE_BUCKET_NAME in configvars).s3.amazonaws.com
+    * The next step is to tell django that in production we want to use s3 to store our static files whenever someone runs collectstatic And that we want any uploaded product images to go there also we will do this by creating a file called custom_storages.py and create a custom class called static_storage and tell Django that we want to store static files in a location from settings.py (STATICFILES_LOCATION)
+    * The same step is repeated for media files and specify the MEDIAFILES_LOCATION key in settings.py so that whenever we run python3 manage.py runserver collectstatic (While DISABLE_COLLECTSTATIC is set to 0).
+    * Whenever collectstatic is run Static files will be collected into a static folder in our s3 bucket automatically.
+To make sure it works, all we have to do is add all these changes.
+Commit them. and then issue a git push.
+Which will trigger an automatic deployment to Heroku.
+With that done if we look at the build log.
+We can see that all the static files were collected successfully.
+        And if we now go to s3 We can see we have a static folder in our bucket with all our static files in it.
+    * While our app is deploying we will add media files to s3.
+We can do this by creating a new folder in S3 called media, and upload the workshop and related images for the site
+    * Next under manage public permissions, we have to grant public read access to these objects and then click upload.

+So now my AWS has both my static and my media files that are needed to run the application.

 ### Access to code
 The codebase in github can be accessed by forking and making a local clone of the repository "Milestone3_Data_Centric"